galaxyproject/training-material/topics/assembly/tutorials/ecoli_comparison/tutorial.md

 >
 {: .agenda}

-# Finding and loading all complete *E. coli* genomes
+# Comparing bacterial genomes

 *E. coli* is one of the most studied organisms.
-Naturally, there are hundreds of complete genomes (in fact, the total number of *E. coli* assemblies in Genbank is over 10,500).
+There are hundreds of complete genomes (in fact, the total number of *E. coli* assemblies in Genbank is over 10,500).
 Here we will shows how to uploaded all (!) complete *E. coli* genomes at once.

 ## Preparing the data